evanrichter/cipher-project-1/REPORT.md

 ciphertext bit.
 Once the ciphertext is divided into slices, we are able to crack each slice individually as if it was a single-byte key and calculate the character frequency of the slice.
-This character frequency can then be compared to the histogram generated for the given plaintext dictionary and the closest match for the slice can be returned.
+This character frequency can then be compared to a character frequency histogram generated on the given plaintext dictionary.
+The closest match beteen a size and a dictionary value will be returned in the output plaintext.
 Once every slice is cracked, the slices can be unsliced into a plaintext using the best character frequency match for each slice.
-The resulting plaintext should partially resemble plaintext words from the original dictionary.
+The resulting plaintext should resemble plaintext words from the original dictionary, wlbeit with some errors.

-The third step of our approach is to spell-check the guessed plaintext in order to make it more closely resemble an actual plaintext.
+The third step of our approach is to spell-check the guessed plaintext.
 This is done by dividing the guessed plaintext up into slices of possible words.
-For each slice, the levenshtein distance is calculated for each possible plaintext word.
-The best match is returned.
+For each slice, the levenshtein distance, which measure the total number of steps needed to compute one bytesteam into anthoer, is calculated for each  plaintext word.
+THe matching value is returned and replaces the value in the origional guessed plaintext, presumably correcting any spelling errors.
 At the conclusion of this step, the best possible guess for the correct plaintext based on the most closely matching levenshtein distance of dictionary words is returned to give the final plaintext guess.

+This
-This entire process can be done for the best guess in each instance, or could be ran over and over to calculate multiple guesses in order to provide more opportunties to find the correct ciphertext; however, we found in our testing that the top guesses are generally very closely matched to the original plaintext before encryption.
+process can be repeated to calculate multiple guesses in order to provide more opportunties to find the correct ciphertext; however, we found while testing that the top guesses closely matched the original plaintext before encryption.

 ## Description of Approach

+*Derving Potential Key Lengths*
-The first step in our approach is to guess the potential key lengths given the ciphertext.
-This is done by dividing the ciphertext into chunks and calculating the hamming distance between the chunks:
+The first step in our approach is to derive potential key lengths from the ciphertext.
+This is done by dividing the ciphertext into chunks and calculating the hamming distance between neighboring chunks:

 ```
 chunks: Vec<chunks> = ciphertext.divided_into_chunks(chunk size);